Fish and Wildlife Service, Interior.

 Agriculture (Livestock and Crop Production)

 Within Mexico, red-crowned parrot habitat is threatened primarily by conversion of forests to cultivated land and expansion of livestock grazing areas without attempting to preserve patches of native trees and vegetation (Berlanga et al. 2010, pp. 38-39; Enkerlin and Hogan 1997, unpaginated; Enkerlin 2000, in Macias and Enkerlin 2003, p.
 18).
 The lowland area in which the large majority of the red-crowned parrot's range occurs is within the Gulf of Mexico coastal plain, one of the most productive regions of intensive agricultural use in Mexico, especially for cattle grazing (Vázquez & Aragón-Tapia 1993, in Enkerlin 1998, p.
 79; GOM 2010, p.
 22).
 In contrast to agriculture in many other parts of the country, many of the crop-producing farms in northern Mexico are large and mechanized.
-Consequently, large areas are cleared of forest and converted to agricultural lands for production of cash crops such as sorghum (Rochin 1985, entire).
+Consequently, large areas are cleared of forest and converted to Start Printed Page 62020agricultural lands for production of cash crops such as sorghum (Rochin 1985, entire).
 Pastures differ in the amount of vegetation cleared, ranging from being completely cleared to being selectively cleared of only understory vegetation (Enkerlin 1995, p.
 20).
 Consequently, the density of large trees that still remain in pastures varies between farms and between pastures within a ranch.
 However, few ranchers manage the land for maintenance of tree density or regeneration, resulting in a continuing decline of tree density within treed pastures (Enkerlin 1995, pp. 20-21; Enkerlin and Hogan 1997, unpaginated).

 As with most parrots, the red-crowned parrot requires trees for nesting, feeding, and roosting.
 Deforestation via conversion of land to agricultural use is a threat to red-crowned parrots because it directly eliminates forest habitat, removing the trees that support the species' nesting, roosting, and dietary requirements.
 It also results in fragmented habitat that isolates red-crowned parrot populations (U.S. Agency for International Development (USAID) 2009, p.
 48; Macias and Enkerlin 2003, pp. 3-4), potentially compromising the genetics of these populations through inbreeding depression and genetic drift.
 Forest degradation as a result of incomplete clearing, such as for grazing land, is also a threat to red-crowned parrots because in the absence of management for maintenance of tree density or regeneration, it eventually leads to full deforestation (GOM 2010, p.
 32).
 With respect to the few ranches and farms that maintain large trees, although red-crowned parrots are known to use partially cleared and cultivated landscapes (Collar et al. 1992, p.
 425), they are only able to do so if the landscape maintains enough large trees to support the species' nesting, feeding, and roosting requirements.
 A reduced number of trees will reduce the availability of adequate nest sites and food resources across the landscape, resulting in a reduction in the number of red-crowned parrots the landscape can support and, thus, a reduction in the red-crowned parrot population.